ElektraInitiative/libelektra/src/plugins/csvstorage/README.md

 Conflicts with usage of `header`.

 `columns/index`
-Use the value of the column given as argument to index the records instead of the record number.
+specify which column should be used to index records instead of the record number.

-`/export`
+`/export/<column name>`
-Export only columns with matching names.
+only export column `column name`.
+Configuration can be give multiple times for different columns to export.

 ## Examples